Best Laptops Under $500: Powerful Performance on a Budget

 • RAM: 16GB is enough for smooth multitasking and performance across various applications, including gaming, video editing, and music production.
 If you don’t have extensive jobs to play, you can go with 8 GB DDR4.
 Below this range is a mess.

-• Storage: A 256GB SSD offers fast boot times and quick access to files, while 512GB is preferred for handling larger media files.
+• Storage: A 256GB SSD offers fast boot times and quick access to files, while a 512GB SSD is preferred for handling larger media files.
 So, at least, there should be 256 GB SSD on your laptop.

 • Battery Life: 8+ hours of battery life ensures the laptop can last through a full workday or school day without needing a recharge.